Update August 2023 Data Incident Update Click Here

 Cardiac ablation uses energy to make small scars in your heart tissue.
 These scars help stop abnormal electrical signals that move through your heart and cause an irregular heartbeat (arrhythmia).
 Cardiac ablation can also treat atrial fibrillation (a-fib).
 Your cardiologist may recommend an ablation if medications or other procedures, such as a cardioversion, don’t resolve your arrhythmia.

-There are two types of cardiac ablation:
+There are three types of cardiac ablation:

 • Radiofrequency ablation: Uses catheters to send radiofrequency energy (similar to microwave heat) that creates circular scars around each vein or group of veins.